-Most states have some form of a "lemon" law to protect car buyers in situations where they have purchased a vehicle that is defective beyond repair.
-These laws tend to only apply to new cars, but you should check with your state's consumer protection office to see if they also cover used cars.
-Each state has its own "lemon" law requirements, but overall the ability for a car to qualify as a "lemon" depends on a few things:
+A car is a "lemon" when it's determined that the vehicle is defective beyond repair.
+Most states have some form of a lemon law to protect car buyers.
+These laws tend to only apply to new cars.
+Check with your state's consumer protection office to see if they also cover used cars.
+Each state has its own requirements, but common factors to qualify as a lemon include:

-- Substantial defects — Defects have to be substantial, and involve the actual operation of the car, such as the ignitition, brakes, engine, transmission, or other major parts of the car.
+- Major defects — Defects have to involve the actual operation of the car.
+Examples include the ignition, brakes, engine, or transmission.

-- Reasonable repair attempts — You have to give mechanics multiple chances to repair the problems.
+- Repair attempts — You have to give mechanics multiple chances to repair the problems.

-- Number of days in the shop — Your car has to have been in the mechanic's shop for a significant number of days, (generally 30 days or more) within a year.
+- Number of days in the shop — Your car has to have been in the mechanic's shop for a significant number of days within a year.

 To get your problem resolved, first contact the car manufacturer.
-Send the manufacturer a certified letter detailing the problems, copies of work orders and invoices, and your request for a refund or other solution.
+Send the manufacturer a complaint letter by certified mail detailing the problems.
+Include copies of work orders and invoices, and your request for a refund or other solution.
 If the manufacturer doesn’t help, you still may be able to resolve the problem.
-Many car contracts have mandatory arbitration clauses so that may be your next step.
-Check with your state attorney general or consumer protection office to get the rules specific to where you live.
+Many car contracts have mandatory arbitration clauses to settle disputes.
+Get the rules from your state attorney general or consumer protection office.

-The Better Business Bureau (BBB) AUTO LINE is a "lemon" law complaint program that covers car warranty issues against participating manufacturers.
+Also, contact the Better Business Bureau (BBB) AUTO LINE.
+This lemon law complaint program covers car warranty issues against participating manufacturers.